fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Add-AzureRmDataLakeAnalyticsDataSource.md

 ```

 ### -DataLakeStore
-Specifies the name of the azure_2 Data Lake Store account to add.
+Specifies the name of the Azure Data Lake Store account to add.

 ```yaml
 Type: String